DosX-dev/BatchToApp/README.md

 ## Functionality
 **BatchToApp** can create 32 or 64 bit applications, with or without hiding the console.
 There are also completely unique script trimming functions that include:
- * Comments removing
+ * Comments removing (all lines starting with `::` or `rem` will be removed)
- * Unnecessary characters removing
+ * Unnecessary characters removing (this means reducing the number of line breaks, removing extra spaces)

+## Developer notes
+> [!WARNING]
+> Antiviruses treat packed files with contempt, so false positives may appear.
+It's sad, but these are the realities.
+Ignore this or install a valid CodeSigning digital signature on the file